Stamp Duty Land Tax Key Statistics

 Between 2023 and 2024, SDLT receipts in England are predicted to rise to close to £16 billion with inflation taken into account – that’s around £14 billion in today’s market.

-Westminster’s local authority sees the most significant value of SDLT receipts from residential transactions at around £594 million, representing approximately 6% of the whole country’s total, while the parliamentary constituency with the largest receipts for residential SDLT is currently Cities of London and Westminster, which sees £464 million worth of receipts – over 10% of all residential SDLT receipts combined.
+Westminster’s local authority sees the most significant value of SDLT receipts from residential transactions at around £535 million, representing approximately 6.4% of the whole country’s total, while the parliamentary constituency with the largest receipts for residential SDLT is currently Cities of London and Westminster, which sees £410 million worth of receipts – 4.9% of all residential SDLT receipts combined.

-Between 2017 and 2018, around half of First Time Buyers’ Relief was claimed in London and the South East.
-The full amount paid out is estimated to have been around £159 million.
-During this time, the average amount of relief awarded per transaction equated to about £2,300, with London sitting at the upper end of the spectrum with an average of £4,300 and Northern Ireland at the bottom with £800.
-These amounts tend to directly reflect the house prices in eac region.
+During this time, the average amount of relief awarded per transaction equated to about £2,400, with London sitting at the upper end of the spectrum with an average of £4,300 and Northern Ireland at the bottom with £900.
+These amounts tend to directly reflect the house prices in each region.

 HRAD Stamp Duty Statistics

-23% of all residential transactions were for additional dwellings, as were 44% of residential receipts, having increased by 4% and 5% respectively since 2017-18.
+23% of all residential transactions were for additional dwellings, as were 45% of residential receipts, having increased just 1% from 2018/19.

 There is both a higher proportion of additional dwellings valued at over £1 million and a higher proportion valued at under £250,000 that can be found across other residential transactions, most likely reflecting on the activities of diverse types of property investors.